chauhandiya105/diya/README.md

 # diya
-This is my first repo
+This is my first repo.
-author :diya chauhan
+Author: Diya chauhan